Solar battery buyer’s guide: how to choose the right home battery

 The chances of this happening are extremely low and they’re still incredibly safe to install.
 But because LFP batteries are more resilient to high temperatures, they are less likely to catch fire, making them the “safest” lithium-ion choice.

 On average, a solar battery installation will cost between $9,000 and $14,000 total.
-The good news is that batteries paired with solar power systems qualify for the 26% federal solar tax credit, and some states offer additional storage incentives that help decrease a battery installation’s high upfront cost.
+The good news is that battery storage systems qualify for the 30% federal solar tax credit, and some states offer additional storage incentives that help decrease a battery installation’s high upfront cost.

 Learn more: Guide to solar rebates and incentives